drakewilcox/PinTrackerMVC.Solution/README.md

 ## Description

-This is a project designed to simplify finding the exact pinball machine in a desired location.
+This is a project designed to simplify locating the exact pinball machine in a desired location within the Portland metro area.
+It utilizes the Pinballmap.com API to create search functionality allowing search by machine name or pinball machine location.

 ## Specifications and User Stories: